*Updated January 2024*

 - Financial advisers responsible for advising homeowners on equity release and later life planning

 - Solicitors responsible for providing independent legal advice to homeowners’ taking out equity release

 - Associates – those that contribute to the equity release process and support the Council’s principles eg. Care advice service providers, arrangers and consultants.

 We are proud to be a member of the ERC.

-Inbuilt features of equity release for added peace of mind
+Inbuilt features of equity release schemes for added peace of mind

 Equity release include a number of ‘safety’ features and options designed to give you extra reassurance and protection.

 With all equity release schemes you are not required to make any monthly repayments.
 This removes the risk of going into arrears or having your home repossessed for non-payment.